Disentanglement, disorder lines, and Majorana edge states in a solvable quantum chain: Ground state factorization

-For the limiting case $h_a=\delta=0$ the aforementioned restructuring of singularities of the generating function in \eqref{GabDL} in sufficient to both \textit{(i)} yield the DL as a boundary of the modulated region with IC oscillations, and \textit{(ii)} to render the appropriate Toeplitz determinants size-independent on the whole DL, such that Eqs.~\eqref{XXZZ} hold and the state is disentangled (factorized) \cite{Chitov:2021}.
+\textit{b)} render the appropriate Toeplitz determinants size-independent on the whole DL, such that Eqs.~\eqref{XXZZ} hold and the state is disentangled (factorized) \cite{Chitov:2021}.

-As we have shown above for the factorizing field $h_f$ \eqref{hf} and the DL field $h_{\s DL}^{(2)}=\pm h_a$, the properties \textit{(i)} and \textit{(ii)} do not coincide in general.
-One can also check that there are no solutions of the equations for $\tilde{H}$ with the factorized GS when $\delta \neq 0$.
-Thus, in the presence of dimerization the states on the DLs analysed in Sec.~\ref{DL3} for the cases B ($h_a=0$) and C ($h_a \neq 0$) are entangled, in agreement with general arguments of \cite{Illuminati:2008,*Illuminati:2009,Giorgi:2009}.
+\textit{An important conclusion from the results of this section} is that occurrence of DL as a point where the complex roots $z_\pm$ merge does not necessarily lead to a factorized ground state, i.e., disentanglement.
+It is true for the case $h_a=\delta=0$, but turning on the staggered field $h_a \neq 0$ already changes the situation.
+As we have shown, for the factorizing field $h_f$ \eqref{hf} and the DL field $h_{\s DL}^{(2)}=\pm h_a$ the properties \textit{a)} and \textit{b)} do not coincide, however the DL circle \eqref{hf} is disentangled.
+One can check that in the presence of dimerization $\delta \neq 0$, there are no solutions of the equations for $\tilde{H}$ with the factorized GS.
+Thus, $\forall~ \delta \neq 0$, the states on the DLs analysed in Sec.~\ref{DL3} for the cases B ($h_a=0$) and C ($h_a \neq 0$) are entangled, in agreement with general arguments of \cite{Illuminati:2008,*Illuminati:2009,Giorgi:2009}.